Bert-Bitcoin/Bitcoin.com-React-CL/src/components/features-section/COMPONENT_SUMMARY.md

 Features automatically alternate between left and right image positioning.
 You can override this behavior by setting the `imagePosition` prop on individual features.

 ### Style Consistency
 For best results, use consistent style variants within the same page section.
-If using multiple FeatureSection components on one page, alternate between style variants for visual interest.
+If using multiple FeaturesSection components on one page, alternate between style variants for visual interest.

 ---